 “วันเที่ยว” (Wan Tiao), or Visiting day, marks the final day of Chinese New Year.
 People visit their elders and bring the whole family to travel wherever they want.
 Children would like this day the most out of the three.
 Not only do they get to travel, but they also receive red envelopes from their relatives.
 These envelopes contain money for them to use on the New Year.
 (Source)

-How Does Thailand Celebrate Chinese New Year?
+How do Thai people celebrate the Chinese New Year?

 As you already know, Chinese New Year lasts for three days — Shopping day, Paying Respect day, and Visiting day.